yaleman/yaleman-meshtastic-tools/meshtastic_benthos/README.md

 The config requires two env vars:

 - MQTT_SERVER - just the hostname
-- CONF_DIR - because when I run it in a container, I mount the files in `/conf/` but... local testing needs differen t paths.
+- CONF_DIR - because when I run it in a container, I mount the files in `/conf/` but... local testing needs different paths.